 c.
 For cases involving allegations regarding faculty, the investigators will be trained College faculty members.

 d.
-For cases involving allegations regarding the President or the Vice President for Finance and Administration, the Title IX Coordinator will contact the Executive Committee of the Board of Trustees.
+For cases involving allegations regarding the President, the Senior Vice President for Finance and Administration, or the Provost, the Title IX Coordinator will contact the Executive Committee of the Board of Trustees.
 The Executive Committee will appoint an appropriate investigator or investigators to investigate the complaint.

-3. Once chosen, the investigator(s) will review the complaint and response, and conduct an adequate, reliable and impartial investigation into the allegations, which will include obtaining and evaluating available evidence.
+4. Once chosen, the investigator(s) will review the complaint and response, and conduct an adequate, reliable and impartial investigation into the allegations, which will include obtaining and evaluating available evidence.
 The investigator(s) will communicate individually with both the reporting party and the responding party and may contact other witnesses.
 The reporting party and responding party may provide information to the investigator(s), including documents and the names of potential witnesses.
 The investigator(s) will not interview, and the College will not consider, witnesses who are presented solely for purposes of supporting or criticizing a person’s character or reputation.
 Interviews will only be conducted of witnesses with knowledge of the facts surrounding the alleged incident(s).
+The number of witnesses that are interviewed in each case will vary depending on the facts; however, the investigators will strive to interview at least three witnesses offered by each side.
 The reporting party and responding party will be kept apprised of the status and anticipated timeframes of the investigation.

-5. Once the investigator(s) has completed the investigation, including all interviews, the investigator(s) will prepare a document summarizing the pertinent facts.
+6. Once the investigator(s) has completed the investigation, including all interviews, the investigator(s) will prepare a document summarizing the pertinent facts.
 The summary, along with the statements of the reporting party and the responding party, will be separately shared with both the reporting party and the responding party so that each can respond to the evidence and provide any additional evidence to the investigator(s).
 The investigator(s) will then decide whether additional interviews or other fact-gathering are necessary before preparing their final written report.
+If any additional information is added to the investigation after the reporting and responding parties have responded to the evidence, the additional information will be shared with the parties before the investigation is completed.

-6. The standard of proof used to determine whether a violation of the Policy has occurred is a “preponderance of the evidence” meaning that the evidence shows that it is more likely than not, or more than a so% likelihood, that the individual is responsible for the violation.
+7. The standard of proof used to determine whether a violation of the Policy has occurred is a “preponderance of the evidence” meaning that the evidence shows that it is more likely than not, or more than a 50% likelihood, that the individual is responsible for the violation.

 a.
 The nature and severity of the conduct, including whether the conduct involved a single incident or repeated acts;